Return to Campus

 1. Fully vaccinated but experiencing COVID-19 symptoms

 - A fully vaccinated faculty or staff member who experiences symptoms consistent with COVID-19 should isolate themselves from others, be clinically evaluated for COVID-19, and tested if indicated.
-The symptomatic fully vaccinated faculty or staff person should also inform their supervisor and follow Steps to take with a confirmed or possible COVID-19 diagnosis.
+The symptomatic fully vaccinated faculty or staff person should also inform their supervisor and follow the Steps to take with a confirmed or possible COVID-19 diagnosis.

-2. Fully vaccinated with no COVID-19 like symptoms following an exposure to someone with suspected or confirmed COVID-19
+2. Fully vaccinated with no COVID-19 like symptoms following exposure to someone with suspected or confirmed COVID-19

 Fully vaccinated employees in healthcare settings:

-- Faculty and staff working in healthcare setting should still monitor temperature and absence of symptoms each day before starting work.
+- Faculty and staff working in a healthcare setting should still monitor temperature and absence of symptoms each day before starting work.

-- If faculty and staff working in healthcare setting develop even mild symptoms consistent with COVID-19, they should either not report to work, or stop working and notify their supervisor prior to leaving work, be clinically evaluated for COVID-19, and tested if indicated.
+- If faculty and staff working in a healthcare setting develop even mild symptoms consistent with COVID-19, they should either not report to work, or stop working and notify their supervisor prior to leaving work, be clinically evaluated for COVID-19, and tested if indicated.

-- If faculty and staff working in healthcare setting is found to be infected with COVID-19, they should be excluded from work until they meet all Return to Work Criteria.
+- If faculty and staff working in a healthcare setting is found to be infected with COVID-19, they should be excluded from work until they meet all Return to Work Criteria.
 Testing results will impact when they may return to work and for which patients they might be permitted to provide care.

 Q: What is a definition of “close contact” to a confirmed COVID-19 case in the workplace at which the unit HR or supervisor should notify employees?